strapi/starters-and-templates/packages/starters/gatsby-blog/README.md

 The Strapi backend server will run here => [http://localhost:1337](http://localhost:1337)

+You will however need to manually create a full access [API token](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/optional/api-tokens.html) in Strapi.
+Once it's created, save it as `STRAPI_TOKEN` in your environment variables.

 ## Deploying to production

 You will need to deploy the `frontend` and `backend` projects separately.
 Here are the docs to deploy each one: